 GEOL *311.
 Geology of National Parks.
 Overview of geography, geology, and natural history of selected US National Parks.
 Examination of featured natural attractions, processes, and history, including stratigraphy, fossils, canyons, caves, glaciers, volcanoes, and mountains.
 Reflection on Christian environmental stewardship, philosophy and ethics of preserving wilderness areas and the role of National Parks in American culture.
 Three hours lecture.
 No prerequisite.
 (2)

 GEOL 321.
 Earth History and Stratigraphy.
 Basic principles of interpreting Earth history: geologic time, stratigraphic analysis, reconstructing past environments.
-Actualism, catastrophism and engagement with Christian theology in the historical development of geology: catastrophism and actualism.
+Actualism, catastrophism and engagement with Christian theology in the historical development of geology.
 Overview of Earth history including origin of Earth-Moon, history of life, stratigraphic record and tectonic activity.
 Field trip ($120 field trip fee).
-Prerequisite: GEOL 201, 211, or 221.
+Prerequisite: GEOL 201, or 211.
+SIP

 GEOL *322.
 Geoarchaeology.
 The application of geology to the solution of archaeological problems.
 Topics include geomorphology and site formation, soils, sedimentary environments and stratigraphy, dating methods, lithic and ceramic petrography and sourcing, geophysical prospecting, Quaternary paleoclimate and paleogeography.
 Three hours lecture and demonstration.
 (2)

 GEOL 332.
 Studies in Regional Geology.
 Geologic study in the field of a selected region during an excursion over spring vacation or in May following commencement.
 Learning emphasis is on structural and stratigraphic framework, interpretation of geologic history, and natural resources of the region.
 Assignments include background readings, participation in discussions in the field, and preparation of field notes.
 (Field trip fee varies by destination.)
 Prerequisite: GEOL 201, 211, or consent of instructor.
 (1 or 2, repeatable for a max. of 4)

 GEOL 336.
 Process Geomorphology.
 The study of earth surface processes and the landforms they produce in the context of engineering and environmental applications.
 Topics include processes and landforms associated with: weathering, mass wasting, rivers, karst, neotectonics, glaciers, shorelines, and wind.
 Individual project and laboratory assignments required, including qualitative descriptions and quantitative measurements from topographic and geologic maps, and aerial photographs.
 Three hours lecture, three hours lab.
 Field trip ($35 field trip fee).
-Prerequisite: GEOL 201, 211, or 221 or consent of instructor.
+Prerequisite: GEOL 201, 211, or consent of instructor.
 Alternate years.